torhoehn/magento2/README.md

 **Release strategy:** Payment Request API is developed in `payment-request-api` branch.
 All code contributed to `Magento_PaymentRequestApi` will be released after integration complete.
 Release strategy would be defined later (possible option is merge to the Magento core or release as independent module).
 All contribution outside from `Magento_PaymentRequestApi` will be delivered to current Magento 2 Open Source development branch (`2.3-develop` now).

 **Documentation:** All documentation artifacts to this project should be added as [wiki pages at GitHub](https://github.com/magento/payment-improvements/wiki)

+**Join to the working group:** Any developer may join to the working group.
+To get write permissions on this repository please contact Magento Community Engineering Team representative Volodymyr Kublytskyi by email vkublytskyi@magento.com or by private message in Magento Community Engineering Slack.